Matthew Bayliss, PhD

 Astrophysicist

-I am an Assistant Professor of Physics at the University of Cincinnati, working to solve problems in observational astrophysics and cosmology.
+I am an Associate Professor of Physics at the University of Cincinnati, working to solve problems in observational astrophysics and cosmology.
 Previously I was a Research Scientist and Postdoctoral Fellow at the MIT Kavli Institute for Astrophysics and Space Research, a Faculty Fellow in the Department of Physics & Astronomy at Colby College, and a postdoctoral fellow at Harvard University and the Harvard-Smithsonian Center for Astrophysics.
 Prior to that I was a grad student in the Department of Astronomy & Astrophysics and the Kavli Institute for Cosmological Physics at the University of Chicago where I completed my PhD with Professor Michael Gladders.
 Going back even further, I was an undergraduate at the University of North Carolina at Chapel Hill where I worked on the Goodman Spectrograph, wrote some code to model follow-up observations of GRB afterglows, and helped build the first/prototype version of the PROMPT array.

-I really enjoy building and using telescopes:
+I really enjoy using (and building) telescopes:

 Very young me helping to install the Goodman Spectrograph on the SOAR 4.1m Telescope on Cerro Pachon, in the Chilean Andes.
 This was my first experience using a large, research-grade telescope and it hooked me for life on observational astronomy.